Every one of us has two guardian angels, a good one encouraging, and a bad one tempting – patristic sources

 Origen’s Commentary on Matthew – what exists in English?

-The remains of Origen’s 25-book Commentary on Matthew appear in four volumes in the GCS series.
+The remains of Origen’s 25-book Commentary on Matthew (CPG 1450) appear in four volumes in the GCS series.
 These are:

-• GCS 40 – “Origenes Werke X, Commentarius in Matthaeum I” – this contains the Greek text of books of books 10-17.
-(I found a PDF on ScribD and uploaded it to Archive.org here; a DJVU file exists in Poland also)
+• GCS 40 – “Origenes Werke X, Commentarius in Matthaeum I” – this contains the Greek text of books of books 10-17, covering Mt.
+13:36-22:33.
+(I found a PDF on ScribD and uploaded it to Archive.org here; a DJVU file exists in Poland also).
+It also contains the ancient Latin translation somewhere covering Mt.
+16:13-22:23.
+An older edition of the Greek is in the Patrologia Graeca 13, columns 826-1600.
+The Latin is in the same volume, in parallel columns from columns 993-1600.

-• GCS 41.1 and .2 – “Origenes Werke XII, Commentarius in Matthaeum III” – this contains quotations in other early Christians works, plus fragments from catenas.
+• GCS 41.1 and .2 – “Origenes Werke XII, Commentarius in Matthaeum III” – this contains quotations in other early Christian works, plus fragments from catenas.
 (DJVU of part 1 here).

 A text can also be found in Migne’s Patrologia Graeca 13, reprinted from the 18th century edition of Delarue.